Festival Submission FAQs

 What type of shows is NAMT looking for?

 All types!
-We want to present 8 exciting, diverse, great works of art that inspire and motivate the industry to produce them!
-We select shows that are of the highest quality across the widest possible range of themes and styles, in various stages of development, with great stories to tell.
+We want to present eight exciting and balanced great works of art that inspire and motivate the industry to produce them!
+The Festival Selection Committee selects shows that are of the highest quality across the widest possible range of themes and styles and sizes in various stages of development.
 To see a list of shows we have recently presented, please check out the Festival History page.